madhaviith/effect-of-autogenic-Ia-excitatroy-feedback-on-the-ankle/ia_excitatory/README.md

 1. **Linux platform (preferably Ubuntu)**

 Both code development and testing was carried out on Ubuntu-18.04.6-LTS desktop with intel-core i7 CPU and NVIDIA quadro P1000 graphics and 16GB RAM space.
-From our experince Good graphics and RAM >8GB is rquired to run the simulations
+From our experince a good graphics card and RAM >8GB is rquired to run the simulations.

 2. **python 3.7**